rh-ai-quickstart/lls-observability/README.md

 # Llama Stack Telemetry & Observability

-Observability & telemetry kickstart for both Llama-Stack and OpenShift AI.
+Observability & telemetry quickstart for both Llama-Stack and OpenShift AI.

 This repository provides helm charts for deploying AI services with telemetry and observability on Llama-Stack, OpenShift and OpenShift AI.